mvolkmann/blog/src/swift/SwiftUI.md

 For example, if only a 3x image is provided, it will be scaled down for use in devices that prefer 2x and 1x images?

+One way to create a new "Image Set" is to:

+- Select `Assets.xcassets` in the Project Navigator.
+- Drag an image from the Finder into in the editor area.

+This creates a new "Image Set" whose name matches the name of the image file without its file extension.
+The image will appear in the 1x box and will be used for all devices.

 To supply a single image for a given Image Set in `Assets.xcassets`:

 - Select the image set.